GRoguelon/rickshaw-rails/README.md

 # RickshawRails

 This gem packages the [Rickshaw](http://code.shutterstock.com/rickshaw/) Javascript graphing library for easy use with the Rails 3.1+ asset pipleine.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'rickshaw_rails'
+    gem 'rickshaw-rails'

 And then execute: